markhilkert/weather_forecast/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 3.3.5

 * System dependencies
+  * Redis or Valkey

 * Configuration

 * Database creation
+  * Note here that we'll use the same DB for test and development, since all use for time-limited caching and will not remain permanently

 * Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * bundle exec rspec

+* Running locally: `bin/dev`
-* ...
+  * Secrets (API Key)